Automated-Wildlife-CIG/Automated-Wildlife-CIG.github.io/index.md

-## Automated Wildlife Conservation and Innovation Grant
+## Automated Wildlife Conservation and Innovation

 [```About```](#about) / [```Publications```](#publications) /  [```Team```](#team) / [```Summary```](#summary)